 Staunton State Park features 3,800 acres, located 40 miles southwest of downtown Denver.
 A variety of ecosystems and wildlife inhabit the park, with elevations from 8,100 feet to over 10,000 feet.

-Landmarks within the park include Elk Falls, Lions Head and Chimney Rock.
+The newest state park has developed roads, parking, facilities, multi-use trails, as well as overnight camping, and year-round use of the park have been completed.
+Landmarks within the park include Elk Falls, Lions Head, and Chimney Rock.
 Elk Creek Falls drops nearly 300 feet and will be one of the highlights of the park.

-In the past the center of the park was used as a homestead for the Staunton family.
+In the past, the center of the park was used as a homestead for the Staunton family.
 There was ranching on the southern part of the park and a sportsman’s club on the western side.
-Logging and an early 20th century saw mill operated in northern portion of the park..
+Logging and an early 20th-century sawmill operated in the northern portion of the park.

 Biking: Several miles of multi-use trails

 Camping: Yes, 25 basic hike-to campsites.
 They are reservable.